-Although you may lack the ability to change some risk factors – such as family history, sex or age – there are some key steps you can take at reducing the risk of heart disease.
+Although you may be unable to change some risk factors, such as family history, gender, or age, there are some important steps you can take to reduce your risk of heart disease.

-Consumers with poor heart conditions would fall into this category, which makes sense for individuals to do all they can to stay healthy.
+Consumers with poor heart health would fall into this category, so it makes sense for people to do everything they can to stay healthy.

-Physicians at Mayo Clinic have gathered five key heart-healthy strategies that could reduce your risk of heart disease.
+Mayo Clinic physicians have compiled a list of five key heart-healthy strategies that could lower your risk of heart disease.

-Smoking or using tobacco is one of the most significant risk factors for developing lung disease as well as heart disease.
-Those who smoke will also face a higher life insurance premium because of all the negative side effects that follows smoking.
+Tobacco use is one of the most significant risk factors for developing lung disease and heart disease.
+Smokers will also pay a higher life insurance premium because of the negative side effects of smoking.

-However, there is some good news, if you quit smoking your risk of developing heart disease drops dramatically within just one year.
-Meaning you will see an improvement in your health while qualifying for a lower premium.
+However, there is some good news: quitting smoking reduces your risk of developing heart disease dramatically in just one year.
+That is, your health will improve while you qualify for a lower premium.

-Daily exercise can dramatically decrease your chance of developing heart disease.
-Aim for at least 30 to 60 minutes of moderately intense physical activity for at least four to five days a week.
-This can be broken up throughout the day.
+Daily exercise can significantly reduce your risk of developing heart disease.
+Aim for 30 to 60 minutes of moderately intense physical activity four to five days per week.
+This can be done in segments throughout the day.

-And remember that daily activities such as gardening, housekeeping, taking the stairs, and walking the dog can all count towards your weekly goal.
+Also, keep in mind that daily activities like gardening, housekeeping, taking the stairs, and walking the dog can all contribute to your weekly goal.

-Physicians at Mayo Clinic advise their patients to adopt a special diet called the Dietary Approaches to Stop Hypertension (DASH), which can help protect your heart against future diseases.
-Details regarding the diet can be found here.
+Mayo Clinic physicians advise their patients to follow a special diet known as the Dietary Approaches to Stop Hypertension (DASH), which can help protect your heart from future diseases.
+Dietary information can be found here.

-In summary, the diet involves eating foods that are low in fat, cholesterol and salt.
-Increasing one’s intake of fruits, vegetables, whole gains and low-fat dairy products.
-Also, adding beans and other sources of protein into your diet.
-A key part of this diet is limiting certain fats – such as saturated and trans-fat – from your diet.
+In summary, the diet consists of eating foods low in fat, cholesterol, and salt.
+Consuming more fruits and vegetables, whole grains, and low-fat dairy products.
+Also, include beans and other protein sources in your diet.
+Limiting saturated and trans fats in your diet is an important part of this diet.

-Excess weight that we accumulate over the years can increase the chance of heart disease, high blood pressure, high cholesterol and diabetes.
-A simple, but imperfect guide to determining your ideal weight is by calculating your body mass index (BMI).
-You can calculate your BMI here.
+Excess weight gained over time can increase the risk of heart disease, high blood pressure, high cholesterol, and diabetes.
+Calculating your body mass index is a simple but imperfect guide to determining your ideal weight (BMI).
+Your BMI can be calculated here.

-Keep in mind that muscle weights more than fat.
-For example, men and women who are very muscular and physically fit can have a high BMI without added health risks.
-In this situation, waist circumference will be a useful tool in determining abdominal fat.
+Remember that muscle weighs more than fat.
+Men and women who are very muscular and physically fit, for example, can have a high BMI without putting their health at risk.
+In this case, waist circumference can be used to determine abdominal fat.

-Even the smallest amount of weight loss can have a substantial effect on one’s health.
+Even minor weight loss can have a significant impact on one’s health.

-Regular health screening can spot conditions – such as high blood pressure, high cholesterol levels and diabetes – before they develop or worsen.
-All of these conditions can damage your heart and blood vessels.
+Regular health screening can detect conditions like high blood pressure, high cholesterol, and diabetes before they worsen.
+All of these conditions have the potential to harm your heart and blood vessels.

-Blood pressure screenings start at childhood and continue throughout one’s life.
-Screening for cholesterol levels should be measured at least once every five years starting at age 20.
-Talk to your regular physician about the appropriate time to screen for diabetes.
+Blood pressure screenings begin in childhood and continue throughout an individual’s life.
+Beginning at the age of 20, cholesterol levels should be measured at least once every five years.
+Consult your primary care physician about the best time to screen for diabetes.